lena-wi/Weininsel-Wehr/README.md

 # Weininsel-Wehr

 This web application is designed and optimized for mobile use, providing essential resources and training materials for the fire departments in Bavaria, Germany.
-It includes lecture files, exercises, and a quiz feature to help firefighters prepare for exams and ensure they are ready for real-world challenges.
+It includes lecture files, exercises, a quiz feature to help firefighters prepare for exams, and a Google Calendar integration to keep track of upcoming events and training sessions.

 ## Features